CMPS-6100/lab-07-template/lab-07.md

 `$ ssh amaus@cmps-lab.cs.tulane.edu`

 You will be prompted for your password.
-Your password is set by default to be your student ID.
-Enter it and you will see a shell prompt logged in to the server for you.

-Change you password!
-Your default password is not secure.
-Once logged in, issue the command:

-`$ passwd`

-This will prompt you to enter a password.
-Choose and set a secure password for your account.
-If you don't, and we have any hackers break in though your account, we will know you didn't choose a secure password!
+Your password is your tulane account password.

 # What is a shell?